 Written by Bryce Smith

 In a previous blog post titled: Tendons Take Time – Understanding How We Adapt to Progressive Overload, we talked about reasons you may like or need to employ methods other than adding weight to the bar to increase strength to prevent injury and break through plateaus.
 This could not be more timely.
 With most people finding themselves working out at home with little or no equipment, the option to add more weight isn’t always an option.
-But do not fret about losing strength during quarantine!

 How to Increase Strength Without Increasing Weight